oliverphilcox/EffectiveHalos/docs/installation.rst

 Installation
 ============

 EffectiveHalos can be installed either from pip or by cloning the GitHub repository.
-Make sure to install the :ref:`dependencies` first!
+Note that CLASS (and the classy Python wrapper) must be installed first, as described in :ref:`dependencies`.

 Installation via pip